 If your eCommerce revenue isn’t growing exponentially year on year, then customers who might have bought from you are most likely buying from the competition.
 If consumers don’t feel appreciated or can’t find answers to their questions, then they are probably going to find those answers somewhere else.

 Consumer behavior is changing, and businesses need to adapt.
+And, one such method is by investing in chatbot services to improve customer buying behaviour.

 With 97% of Americans sending a text message at least once a day and the growth of messenger apps leading to 41 million messages being sent out every minute, the channels of communication and engagement have shifted.